bibekjoshi01/ims-template/README.md

 # License 👮

-This is Licensed under the <a href="./LICENSE">MIT License</a>.
+This is Licensed under the <a href="./LICENSE">Private License</a>.
 Please go through the License at least once before contributing.

 # Support 🙏

 **Don't forget to drop a star ⭐.** A heartfelt thank you to those who have contributed to this project.
 We are really grateful for your contribution.
 You all are amazing.
-Opensource for the win 🚀